Soesah/moms.lostmarbles.nl/src/editor/readme.md

 - RenderNode
 - UpdateNode

+### ComplexDocument, Node, Attribute

+You want to keep a complex document, node, attribute, for every node in the document.
+This you keep with the rendered node, or find via the rendered node (uuid).
+The command (action) is then executed on the node with the complex node, the complex node detailing the schema, any configuration, etc.

+The complex node / document can then also be used to power the toolbars and menu.
+With the node/uuid from the current focus, you can walk up parent nodes, see if children are allowed, if buttons are active, etc.

 ## SMDE (Simple MarkDown Editor)

 - the goal is to convert html to markdown when editing, and back when rendering